haleemur/sql-style-guide/README.md

 ### Clause dependent indentation

 Here, the indentation is used to show membership to a clause, and each clause sets its own level of indentation.
+Or you can write the clause elements starting at the next line.
+Then, according to the comma separated list guidelines, the first line should get 4 spaces, and the subsequent ones 2, then a comma, then a space then the clause element.

 **SELECT Block**: First field is indented 4 spaces, 2nd field onwards indented with 2 spaces